EAOHP Policy Event

 13:30 – 14:30 Roundtable on UN 2.0 Vision: Cultivating an organizational culture that thrives on agility, creativity, learning, and adaptability – tenets of the psychosocial risk management process

-• Opening address (United Nations)
+• Keynote address (United Nations)

 • Key UN Stakeholders

-14:30 – 15:00 Coffee Break
+14:30 – 15:00 Coffee break

-15:00 – 16:30 Psychosocial Risk Management at the UN – Translating the UN 2.0 vision into action
+15:00 – 16:30 Psychosocial risk management at the UN – Translating the UN 2.0 vision into action

 • UNHCR